Whipped cream: History

+A dish called αφρόγαλo (aphrogalo) 'frothy milk' is mentioned by Galen but with no further information.
+One modern author calls it a "popular milk foam" and suggests that it was "possibly a forerunner of whipped cream".

-Whipped cream, often sweetened and aromatised, was popular in the 16th century, with a mention in the writings of Rabelais (Paris, 1531), and recipes in A Proper Newe Booke of Cokerye (London, 1545), and by Cristoforo di Messisbugo (Ferrara, 1549), Bartolomeo Scappi (Rome, 1570), and Lancelot de Casteau (Liège, 1604).
-It was called milk or cream snow (neve di latte, neige de lait, neige de crème).
-The 1545 English recipe, "A Dyschefull of Snow", includes whipped egg whites as well, and is flavored with rosewater and sugar (cf. snow cream).
-In these recipes, and until the end of the 19th century, naturally separated cream is whipped, typically with willow or rush branches, and the resulting foam ("snow") on the surface would from time to time be skimmed off and drained.
+The earliest clear evidence for whipped cream, often sweetened and aromatised, comes in the 16th century, under the name milk or cream snow (neve di latte, neige de lait, neige de crème).
+It was mentioned in the writings of Rabelais (Paris, 1531) and recipes are found in Cristoforo di Messisbugo (Ferrara, 1549), Bartolomeo Scappi (Rome, 1570), and Lancelot de Casteau (Liège, 1604).
+A recipe for sneeu 'snow', is found in a manuscript from the Netherlands from circa 1525–1575.
+It consists of cream, rosewater, and sugar beaten with a woody switch split at the end.
+The resulting froth was drained on a sieve.

+The recipe "A Dyschefull of Snow" in A Proper Newe Booke of Cokerye (London, 1545) is made of a mixture of egg whites and cream.
+Flavored with rosewater and sugar, it was served over a "thick bush of rosemary", and sometimes gilded, as a centerpiece for banquets.
+Later, this dish was called "cream with snow", "snow cream" (not the same as the snow-based dish snow cream), and "blanched cream".

+In these recipes, and until the end of the 19th century, naturally separated cream is whipped, typically with willow or rush branches, and the resulting foam ("snow") on the surface is from time to time skimmed off and drained.
 By the end of the 19th century, centrifuge separation was used to rapidly produce high-fat cream suitable for whipping.

 The French name crème fouettée for whipped cream is attested in 1629, and the English name "whipped cream" in 1673.
 The name "snow cream" continued to be used in the 17th century.
+At the end of the 18th century, "whisked cream" could mean both whipped cream as well as cream curdled with wine and lemon to make a syllabub.

 Various desserts consisting of whipped cream in pyramidal shapes with coffee, liqueurs, chocolate, fruits, and so on either in the mixture or poured on top were called crème en mousse (cream in a foam), crème fouettée, crème mousseuse (foamy cream), mousse (foam), and fromage à la Chantilly (Chantilly-style molded cream), as early as 1768.
 Modern mousses, including mousse au chocolat, are a continuation of this tradition.

 Cream whipped in a whipping siphon with nitrous oxide was invented in the 1930s by both Charles Getz, working with G. Frederick Smith, and Marshall Reinecke.
 Both filed patents, which were later litigated.
 The Getz patents were originally deemed invalid, but were upheld on appeal.